 A. Text annotations: Aae 75 is simpler than "Berne 1971, 75".
 And "Cmg 22" is simpler than "Lowenfeld and Brittain, 1982, p.
 22".
 Sometimes code letters like Cmg are fit; at other times not.
 Referring by code letters (acronyms for titles) or otherwise abridged titles may work very well for a defined corpus.
 The method is used for such as the books of the Bible.
-However, it is not an "either-or", but a "both-end" issue.
-One may use both referring ways, as may be appropriate and convenient.
-If you are writing something for a school or university, check what citation standards and style guide you may adhere to.
+It is not always an "either-or" issue.
+But if you are writing something for a school or university, check what citation standards and style guide you may adhere to.

 There are other style guides apart from the CMS.
 The APA style guide has many adherents too, and the MLA style guide has its users in the field of literature.

-B. BIBLIOGRAPHY ENTRIES: On the site there is an extensive literature list of code letters, authors, works, and other necessary data.
+B. Bibliography entries: On the site there is an large literature list of title codes (a few letters), authors, works, and other data.
 Entries conform for most part to the bibliography format of the humanities style of the Chicago Manual of Style (CMS) guidelines (16th edition, 2010), and Mary Ann Rampolla's A Pocket Guide to Writing History [Wrh], a slender book that draws on the CMS (15th ed.) and conforms to it.

-C. CITING SOMETHING FROM THE GOLD SCALES: Cite a document (work, "page") on the Gold Scales as your style guide would have it.
+Cite a document (work, "page") on the Gold Scales as your style guide would prefer it.
 In general you may be asked to cite a selection from a site like this, by starting with the last name of 'Kinnes, Tormod' or another author (if known) and separate the elements of the citation with periods.
-Hence:
+Two examples may do: